Agent

 2. It sends the message to its chat model (ChatGenerator), along with the list of tools.

-3. The model responds with either plain text or a tool call.
+3. The model decides whether it needs to call tools or can answer right away.
+It responds with either plain text (the final response) or a tool call.

-1. If the response is just text, the Agent returns the current conversation and response, and exits (if exit_condition is set to text).
+1. If the response is just text, the Agent returns the current conversation and the response.

 2. If the response includes a tool call:

-1. The Agent calls the tool using ToolInvoker.
+1. The Agent calls the tool and collects the result.

 3. The Agent adds the result to the conversation history.